 Diabetes Management: Tips for Lowering Blood Sugar

 Dr. Shima Hadidchi MD helps with diabetes management by providing the education and resources needed to achieve a healthier, symptom-free lifestyle.
-Call us today or schedule an appointment online.
-We are conveniently located at 12740 Hesperia Rd.
-Victorville, CA 92395.
+Contact us today or schedule an appointment online.
+We have convenient locations to serve you in Apple Valley, CA and Victorville, CA.

 Table of Contents:

 How can I manage my diabetes?

 How do you lower a diabetic’s blood sugar?

 What are diabetes ABCs and how should they be managed?

 What are the recommended targets for blood glucose levels?

 How does our doctor help with diabetes management?